kammitama5/kammitama5.github.io/_posts/2019-3-23-Saturday-May-23rd.md

    great", but instead, the individual said "it's one of the regrets of my life".
 We spent an hour talking, and it was really enjoyable.
 At the end, the individual said "you're keeping me in suspense; let me know which you choose and keep in touch!".
 He also asked about what I'd like to contribute in my life; I admit the question caught me off-guard.
-   It's true; being to contribute something that matters is something that matters to me.
+   It's true; being able to contribute something that matters is something that matters to me.
 This is why I'm also currently at this internship; because I believe that these are values that my current company also upholds and the people there do resonate with that need to contribute things to the world that really matter, even in their own, small way.